 Many states will require you to undergo mandatory alcohol education classes in order to get your driver’s license back.
 For instance, California’s “First Offender Program” consists of a three-month/30 hour series of courses designed to encourage participants to address alcohol or drug problems and create a plan to treat the addiction.

 A DUI conviction can be a costly experience for the average person.
 From the fines, to court costs, possible jail time, and suspended license, an impaired driving conviction can negatively impact your life.
+It pays to at least be aware of your legal options before pleading guilty.
 Before going to court, consider speaking with an experienced DUI attorney who can answer your important questions.
-You will receive a free DUI case review at no obligation or charge to you.